 Who we are, and how we respond to our environment as a living, breathing, interacting organism is a function of our nervous system.
 And that nervous system made of nerves, our spine and our brain is largely a function of chemicals...norepinephrine, epinephrine, serotonin and dopamine.
 So beyond limited therapies of counseling (a mainstay of psychiatric care), restraint (physical and chemical), and controversial surgical and electrical brain intervention; Psychiatry is largely an attempt to modify those chemicals.
 Today, 4 % of men and 10 % of women in this country are taking antidepressants at any given time according to Dr. Julian Whitaker.

 So the day to day operations of a psychiatry office, and the function of a student in that environment, is the management of those drugs that attempt to modify those chemicals.
-The drug names of many, varied, and imageoften entertaining....and there are MANY, with new ones coming out almost hourly.
+The drug names of many, varied, and often entertaining....and there are MANY, with new ones coming out almost hourly.
 You can barely get through a TV show without seeing a commercial for one.
 We sell psychiatric illness and the "cure".
 It has become the mainstream of what we do in psychiatry and sales have skyrocketed from about $500 million to the current almost $60 BILLLION in only about 20 years.
 It is BIG business and the number of drug company sponsored lunches I have eaten while doing my psych rotation is testament to the amount of expendable dollars available due to these sales figures.

 "The way to sell drugs is to sell psychiatric illness."----Dr. Carl Elliot, University of Minnesota Bioethicist (The Washington Post, 2001).